mitchellmcm27/SkyStrat/qgis/README.md

 Installing a local plugin requires copying the files to the QGIS `python\plugins` directory.
 The easist way to develop a plugin is to create a symlink, which allows changes to be automatically synced to the correct directory without manually copying files.

+After copying or symlinking, enable the "SkyStrat" plugin in this QGIS plugins manager, and then visit the "SkyStrat" processing toolbox.

 ## Windows

 cmd prompt (run as Admin):